Hepaul7/Hepaul7.github.io/_pages/about.md

 <!--
 I recently finished my undergraduate in Computer Science at the [University of Toronto](https://web.cs.toronto.edu).
 I also spent a year at [Swiss Federal Institute of Technology (ETH Zürich)](https://inf.ethz.ch).
 I worked briefly as an Applied Scientist II at Amazon Web Services (AWS) on LLM Reliability before beginning by PhD  -->
-I am a PhD student in Computer Science at Nanyang Technological University, Singapore, where I study reliability in large language models with a focus on methods that offer provable guarantees.
+I am a PhD student in Computer Science at Nanyang Technological University (NTU), Singapore, where I study reliability in large language models with a focus on methods that offer provable guarantees.
 Prior to this, I completed my BSc in Computer Science (Honours) at the University of Toronto and spent a year at ETH Zürich taking graduate-level courses in machine learning and NLP.
 I also worked as an Applied Scientist at AWS, where I conducted research on LLM reliability and evaluation in production systems.

 You can view my CV [here](assets/pdf/CV_Academic.pdf)(Last Updated: 04.Jan.2026), and my google scholar [here](https://scholar.google.com/citations?user=GHzro5kAAAAJ&hl=en).